EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-servicegroup/ssl-servicegroup.md

 <b>dhCount</b>
 The  refresh  count  for  the re-generation of DH public-key and private-key from the DH parameter.

+<b>dhKeyExpSizeLimit</b>
+This option enables the use of NIST recommended (NIST Special Publication 800-56A) bit size for private-key size.
+For example, for DH params of size 2048bit, the private-key size recommended is 224bits.
+This is rounded-up to 256bits.

 <b>eRSA</b>
 The state of Ephemeral RSA key exchange support for the SSL service group.Ephemeral RSA is used for export ciphers.